Basti Maluk

 Basti Malook (بستی ملوک) is a town in the Multan District, Punjab, Pakistan.
 Basti Malook, its localities and sub-towns comprise a population of around 20,000.
 It is located at 29°51′16″N 71°32′11″E and an altitude of 119 meters.

-Basti Malook is a town situated 35 km in south of Multan.
-Duniya Pur is located to its east.
-There's Shuja Abad to its west, well known for its mangoes.
-In its south there is another population named Makhdoom Aali.
-This place is known for its Halwa, the most popular being Munawar ka Sohan Halwa.
+Basti Malook is situated 35 km south of Multan.
+Dunyapur is located to its east, and Shujabad to its west, well known for its mangoes.
+To its south is the settlement of Makhdoom Aali.
+This place is known for its Sohan Halwa.

 History

 Before partition, Basti Maluk and surrounding areas were largely unpopulated and consisted of uncultivated land.
 In order to start cultivation in this area, in 1930 British Raj settled a large number of agricultural families here.
-Some of them were migrated from Salt Range i.e. Khushab, Jehlum etc. Among these families which migrated here were Awans.
+Some of them were migrated from Salt Range i.e. Khushab, Jhelum, etc. Among these families which migrated here were Awans.

 Educational institutions

 Some government education institutions are govt high school for boys, govt high school for girls, Govt degree college for women.
 There are many schools and colleges in this area including: